 Software always takes longer than expected said Dimitri Gärtner when I visited the FRAMEN office.
 And that was surely the case when they started out creating the apps for managing photos and controlling the digital picture frames.
 With total dedication, it took the development team over a year to complete.

 The objective was to keep the app as simple as possible.
-Allow the upload of own photos as well as access to third-party image libraries and have total control over all connected photo frames.
+Allow the upload of your own photos as well as access to third-party image libraries and have total control over all connected photo frames.

 The app is swift, and the design is very intuitive.